MaterializeInc/materialize/doc/developer/design/20210831_correctness.md

 Nothing has been said about the specific APIs of the storage, compute, and coordination layers.
 This will probably involve a substantial amount of iteration as we refine who knows what, and who needs to learn it.
 At the least, I imagine storage will need to learn about source descriptions and timestamping policies, compute will need to clearly delineate what data it can act on for which times, and the coordinator will want to have its fingers in all of these pies.

+What concepts does each layer need to expose to other layers to ensure their correct operation?
+If each wanted to be a stickler for detail, what would they require to make sure they weren't the source of correctness errors?

 Not much is said here about properties of VOLATILE / INDEFINITE collections.
 Perhaps there are correctness requirements we should provide for them.